What is a Letting Agent and What Do They Do?

 Whether you’re a hands-on property owner or prefer a more relaxed approach, letting agents offer three main service levels to meet different landlord needs:

-- Tenant-Find Services: For landlords who want to manage the property themselves, agents handle marketing, tenant sourcing, and tenancy agreements.
+• Tenant-Find Services: For landlords who want to manage the property themselves, agents handle marketing, tenant sourcing, and tenancy agreements.

-- Fully Managed Services: Perfect for hands-off landlords, agents take care of everything, including tenant sourcing, rent collection, property maintenance, and legal compliance.
+• Fully Managed Services: Perfect for hands-off landlords, agents take care of everything, including tenant sourcing, rent collection, property maintenance, and legal compliance.

 What Does a Letting Agent Do?

 The responsibilities of a letting agent vary based on how much involvement a landlord wants in managing their property.
 Clear communication with the letting agent is essential to ensure their services align with your needs.
-Here are the key duties letting agents typically handle:
+Here are the key duties that letting agents typically handle:

 Marketing and Advertising Properties